Whenever I thought about the first week of reading workshop, I felt so overwhelmed! 🥺

 Where should they sit?

-I devote the first week of school to getting “Ready to Read.”
+The first week of school to all about getting “Ready to Read.”
 I use this time to teach exactly what reading workshop looks like in our classroom.
 Even if my kids are familiar with reading workshop, it’s a great way to introduce your expectations and routines.
-If you have any kiddos who are new to a workshop model, this week is perfect for them!
+These lessons are a MUST if you have kids who have not been part of a workshop model before!

 - Readers choose a smart spot to read their books